top of page

 GLOBAL JUSTICE

-One of the core ideas animating The Democracy Institute’s academic pathways is the idea of transition.
-How do we shape our world in light of the transformations that it has begun to—and ought to—undergo?
-In what ways can we prepare our students and communities for the inevitable transitions that they will need to make?
-Transitions in our use of energy, to take one example.
-Transitions in our ways of approaching the planet.
-Transitions, above all, in the relationship between our moral imagination and sense of justice, on the one hand, and contemporary drifts in public policy, regulation, and legislation, on the other, much of which still struggles to address the linkages between unsustainable use of resources, technological advancement, and political distraction.
+Among the core ideas animating The Democracy Institute’s academic pathways is the idea of transition.
+How do we shape our world in light of the transformations that the planet has begun to undergo?
+In what ways must we prepare our communities for the inevitable transitions that they will need to make?
+Transitions in our use of energy.
+Transitions in our ways of approaching inequality.
+Transitions, above all, in the relationship between our moral imagination and sense of justice, on the one hand, and contemporary drifts in public policy, regulation, and legislation, on the other.
+Any imagination of the future must today address the links between our unsustainable use of natural resources, our accelerated technological advancement, and the often violent effects of political distraction.
+The academic pathways at the Institute are designed to train our students to think about these transitions in our institutions, our humanity, and the Humanities.

 whatisfreedom.jpeg